Peachy Harrison

-Peachy Harrison (1777–1848) was a nineteenth-century physician and American politician who served in both houses of the Virginia General Assembly, and was a delegate to the Virginia Constitutional Convention.
+Peachy Harrison (1777–1848) was a nineteenth-century medical doctor and American politician who served in both houses of the Virginia General Assembly, and was a delegate to the Virginia Constitutional Convention.
 He also served as Rockingham County Sheriff.

 Early life

 Harrison was born in Rockingham County, the son of Colonel Benjamin Harrison of Augusta County, his father's plantation was at present Dayton, Virginia, and Peachy attended Fisher's Spring School.
 He completed his education graduating from the medical school conducted by Dr. Benjamin Rush in Philadelphia.